About BrokenCtrl — AI accountability, documented

 Who runs it

-How claims are verified — three-tier confidence labelling
+How claims are verified for AI accountability — three-tier confidence labelling

 Every factual claim in a case study or review carries one of three confidence labels.
 This is the core of the methodology — not a disclaimer, a discipline.
 The label tells you exactly how much weight to give a claim and what evidence supports it.